 Pursuant to the Promissory Note Instruments, the Promissory Notes will mature on the date falling 6 months from the date of their issue (or as extended at the option of the noteholder) unless an event of default occurs that triggers an acceleration of the repayment obligation, and bears interest of 10% per annum (save where an event of default has occurred and is continuing, an 18% interest rate will apply).
-The Promissory Notes are freely transferrable in whole or in part, subject to the terms of the Promissory Notes are freely transferrable in whole or in part, subject to the terms of the Promissory Notes are freely transferrable.
+The Promissory Notes are freely transferrable in whole or in part, subject to the terms of the Promissory Notes Instrument.

-The Promissory Notes are convertible into ordinary shares in Rezolve AI Limited.
+The Promissory Notes are convertible into ordinary shares in Rezolve Al Limited.
 The noteholders may elect to convert all or part of the amount outstanding under their Promissory Note into ordinary shares at the Conversion Price, however subject to the conversion limitation whereby the issue of Ordinary Shares upon conversion would not exceed the Exchange Cap (unless Rezolve shareholders have approved such issuances, or if Rezolve is permitted to follow (and has elected to do so) its home country practices instead of the stockholder approval requirements of Nasdaq Rule 5635).